 Skincare for newborns

-It's also a good idea to avoid using baby wipes until your baby is at least two weeks old.
-When you do start using them, choose a mild, unscented and alcohol-free wipe like WaterWipes or Huggies Pure Baby Wipes.
+It's also a good idea to avoid using baby wipes, and instead use water, until they are at least two weeks old.
+When you start using wipes, choose a mild, unscented and alcohol-free option like WaterWipes or Huggies Pure Baby Wipes.

 Skincare for babies older than one month

 Over the first month after birth, your baby’s skin will develop and mature, forming its protective barrier.
 When your baby is over one month old, you can start using skincare products in their bathing routine.

 Skincare products for babies older than one month include: